Dynatrace-Adam-Gardner/UnleashKubernetesTutorial/README.md

 Running `docker ps` should show 4x containers: `proxy`, `app`, `unleash` and `postgres`.

+# Validate UI

 - The Unleash UI should now be available on `http://<VM-IP>/unleash`
 - The app should now be available on `http://<VM-IP>`

+Validate that both of these are available by visiting them in a browser.

 # Validate Dynatrace Tags